Alberto Kornblihtt

-Alberto Kornblihtt (born June 30, 1954) is an Argentine molecular biologist who specializes in alternative ribonucleic acids splicing.
-Kornblihtt is credited with being among the first to document how a single transcribed gene can generate multiple protein variants.
-Kornblihtt was elected as a Foreign Associate of the National Academy of Sciences of the United States in 2011 and received the Diamond Award for the most relevant scientist of Argentina of the decade, alongside physicist Juan Martin Maldacena, in 2013.
+Alberto Kornblihtt (born June 30, 1954) is an Argentine molecular biologist who specializes in alternative ribonucleic acid splicing.
+During his postdoctoral training with Francisco Baralle in Oxford, Kornblihtt documented one of the first cases of alternative splicing, explaining how a single transcribed gene can generate multiple protein variants.
+Kornblihtt was elected as a foreign associate of the National Academy of Sciences of the United States in 2011, received the Diamond Award for the most relevant scientist of Argentina of the decade, alongside physicist Juan Martin Maldacena, in 2013, and was incorporated to the Académie des Sciences of France in 2022.

 Personal life

 Kornblihtt is married, with two adult sons.
 Outside of his research, Kornblihtt appreciates the opportunity to teach undergraduate biology students at the University of Buenos Aires.
 In his free time, Kornblihtt enjoys cooking, classical music, numerous genres of literature, etymology, and is a life-long lover of cinema.

 Early life and education

 Alberto Kornblihtt was born on June 30, 1954, in Buenos Aires, Argentina.
-His parents taught Mathematics and Geography, providing Kornblihtt and his two siblings, who also pursued careers in science and education, with an environment for knowledge and learning at an early age.
+His parents taught mathematics and geography, providing Kornblihtt and his two siblings, who also pursued careers in science and education, with an environment for knowledge and learning at an early age.
 When he was 16 years old, Kornblihtt enrolled in a high school botany and biology class instructed by Rosa Guaglianone, allowing Kornblihtt the opportunity to perform laboratory and microscopy work.
-This experience launched Kornblihtt’s interest in DNA and mRNA.
-Following high school, Kornblihtt continued his education at the School of Sciences of the University of Buenos Aires, earning a Biology degree in 1977.
-In 1980, Kornblihtt went on to earn his PhD in Biochemistry from Campomar Foundation in Buenos Aires, under the mentorship of Héctor Torres.
+This experience launched Kornblihtt's interest in DNA and mRNA.
+Following high school, Kornblihtt continued his education at the Facultad de Ciencias Exactas y Naturales (School of Sciences) of the University of Buenos Aires, earning a Biology degree in 1977.
+In 1980, Kornblihtt went on to earn his PhD in biochemistry from Campomar Foundation in Buenos Aires, under the mentorship of Héctor Torres.
 Kornblihtt then relocated to Oxford, where he held a postdoctoral position from 1981 through 1984 at the Sir William Dunn School of Pathology.
 Kornblihtt worked with Professor Francisco Barralle during his postdoctoral research, and together, they were successful in cloning the human fibronectin gene.
-They determined that fibronectin, an important glycoprotein for cell adhesion and tissue repair, was alternatively spliced and could result in the generation of ten or more polypeptides.
+They determined that fibronectin, an important glycoprotein for cell adhesion and tissue repair, was alternatively spliced and could result in the generation of twenty polypeptides.